 Some faces will require greater restoration of volume, and others will require greater rejuvenation of soft tissue descent.

-A facelift will have the effect of rejuvenating the face, taking years off a persons’ appearance by restoring features of the face to a more youthful time.
+It will have the effect of rejuvenating the face, taking years off a persons’ appearance by restoring features of the face to a more youthful time.

 Society places value on youth and beauty, through more successful jobs, more attractive partners and inner confidence and self-belief.

 Although cosmetic surgery was once considered a premium luxury, it is now considered an investment in oneself, and an opportunity to revitalise and recapture a youthful external appearance that a person feels on the inside.
-Dr. De Silva’s patients often describe feeling many years younger than they look.
+Dr De Silva’s patients often describe feeling many years younger than they look.

 A facelift is a way of lifting a patient’s self-esteem and restoring a balance between these factors.

-Dr. De Silva advises all his patients that successful rejuvenation of the face is about looking better – a complete absence of lines and wrinkles is not a desirable goal, as this looks fake.
-Dr. De Silva considers success when friends comment on how great you look after surgery without knowing that you have had surgery, a natural rejuvenation.
+Dr De Silva advises all his patients that successful rejuvenation of the face is about looking better – a complete absence of lines and wrinkles is not a desirable goal, as this looks fake.
+Dr De Silva considers success when friends comment on how great you look after surgery without knowing that you have had surgery, a natural rejuvenation.

 Patients seeking a facelift are often looking for a more youthful appearance that can help with job prospects or in finding a partner, and the confidence that comes from a more youthful appearance.